hashicorp/vault-benchmark/README.md

 ## Transit

 This benchmark tests the performance of the transit operations.

+Configuration Options
+- `pct_transit_sign`: percent of requests that are sign requests to transit
+- `pct_transit_verify`: percent of requests that are verify requests to transit
+- `pct_transit_encrypt`: percent of requests that are encrypt requests to transit
-A value can be specified for the `-transit_*_setup_delay` options to allow the transit backend to be setup before the test starts.
+- `pct_transit_decrypt`: percent of requests that are decrypt requests to transit `-transit_*_setup_delay` options to allow the transit backend to be setup before the test starts.

 ```